MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-windows-offline.md

 ## Check log files

-Post-installation, you can check the log files located in the system temp directory.
+If there are errors during Setup, check the log files located in the system temp directory.
 An easy way to get there is typing `%temp%` as a Run command or search operation in Windows.
 If you installed all components, your log file list looks similar to this screenshot:

   ![Machine Learning Server setup log files](./media/mlserver-setup-log-files.png)